 Tips and Tricks for Getting a Fire Going

 Wood burning fireplaces do more than just increase the value of your home; they serve a functional purpose too.
 Fireplaces are a great source of heat, especially when it is very cold or the power goes out.
-And, with the right equipment, they can even be your primary source of heat for a small to medium sized home.
+And, with the right equipment, they can even be your primary source of heat for a small to medium-sized home.

 But, sometimes they aren’t quite as easy to get going as we’d like.
 A lot of factors play into this, but regardless there are safer alternatives to putting harmful, toxic chemicals in your firebox.
-Firestarters, equipment and even the right kind of wood can all contribute to how easy or how difficult it is to get a fire started.
+Firestarters, equipment, and even the right kind of wood can all contribute to how easy or how difficult it is to get a fire started.
 But, there are ways to overcome and have a roaring fire in no time!

 Whether you buy them in the store or make them yourself, fire starters are a great way to get a fire going.
 Highly flammable material is mixed together so that when it catches fire, it burns easily and therefore the fire spreads to your kindling.
-Though you can buy inexpensive fire starters in most stores that sell fireplace supplies, making your own is easy and often times free.
-Though, beware a bargain.
+Though you can buy inexpensive fire starters in most stores that sell fireplace supplies, making your own is easy and oftentimes free.
+Though, beware of a bargain.

 Not all fire starters are safe for indoors.
 Be mindful of the materials you use for your fire starter as well as what goes in the firebox in general.
 Some otherwise harmless materials emit toxins when burning and can pose a serious health risk in an enclosed area.
 For outdoor fire starters and some ideas that might work indoors, check out our blog 4 DIY Fire Starters for the Fire Pit.

-Using gas log lighters to help your wood burning fireplace is something we’ve spent a lot of time covering here at Fireplace Doors Online.
-It can often be confusing: your fireplace is still a wood burning fireplace, you just get a little help from natural gas or liquid propane.
+Using gas log lighters to help your wood-burning fireplace is something we’ve spent a lot of time covering here at Fireplace Doors Online.
+It can often be confusing: your fireplace is still a wood-burning fireplace, you just get a little help from natural gas or liquid propane.
 Once it is installed, the process is fairly simple for getting it going and giving your fire a boost to get started.

 There are pros and cons to having one, of course, and we go over it in our blog ‘The Pros and Cons of Using a Gas Log Lighter’.
-Ultimately whether you get one or not depends on what best fits your lifestyle and needs, but for many people it makes it easier and faster to get a fire going.
+Ultimately whether you get one or not depends on what best fits your lifestyle and needs, but for many people, it makes it easier and faster to get a fire going.
 We have an extensive collection of gas log lighters designed for both liquid propane and natural gas and with sizes to fit any firebox.